Wendy’s Wonderful Kids (WWK) Recruiter

 - Responsible for being highly responsive to communications from county agencies and families regarding a wide array of inquiries.

-- Maintains accurate files and ensures all monthly documentation is completed in a timely and accurate manner; enters required data in the ChildTrends database in an accurate and timely manner.
+- Maintains accurate files and ensures all quarterly documentation is completed in a timely and accurate manner.

 - Attends family team meeting and/or treatment team meetings on a regular basis.